MC42/hi-im.kim/writing/pmmm/sous-chef.md

 ## Sous-Chef

 Akemi Homura was, for lack of a better word, pathetic.
 She was sure that others thought it of her, to say nothing of how she saw herself.
 She had narrowly escaped death on her first day of school, before developing a blisteringly parasocial crush and falling right into end-of-the-world circumstances.
-Such was the life of a *mahou shoujo*, she figured.
+Such was the life of a *mahō shōjo*, she figured.

 "Akemi-san, more tea?"
 Tomoe Mami smiled, her gracious host utterly at ease with the practice.
 Homura nodded quickly and flashed a smile, trying her best to forget how her gunfire sounded.
 Ever since Homura saw Mami kill a past partner, Homura wasn't sure she could look at her confident, collected mentor *quite* the same way.
-Her once-upon-a-situationship had fallen to the ground, body limp after a fatal shot the soul gem.
+Her once-upon-a-situationship had fallen to the ground, body limp after a fatal shot the soul gem as Homura very nearly joined her in the afterlife.
+She was only saved last minute by M—

-Homura was terrified, but mercifully, she was better at hiding fear than she was at cooking.
+Homura was still decently afraid, but mercifully, she was better at hiding fear than she was at cooking.

 "Akemi-san, could I ask you to help in the kitchen?
 Ribbons only go so far for free hands."